Daniel Patrick Reilly: Bishop of Norwich

 On June 5, 1975, Pope Paul VI appointed Reilly as the third bishop of Norwich.
 He received his episcopal ordination on August 6, 1975, at the Cathedral of Saint Patrick in Norwich, Connecticut, by Archbishop John Whealon, with Bishops Vincent Hines and Louis Gelineau serving as co-consecrators.

 In 1978, Reilly allowed Reverend Bruno Primavera to transfer from the Archdiocese of Toronto to Norwich.
 Before granting the transfer, Reilly received warnings from officials in Toronto about Primavera's fondness for teenage boys.
-In addition, a majority of the commission in Norwich that vetted new priest voted against Primavera.
+In addition, a majority of the commission in Norwich that vetted new priests voted against Primavera.
 After sexual abuse allegations were lodged against him in one parish, Reilly transferred Primavera.
 When complaints arose in the second parish, Reilly in 1980 sent him back to Canada.
 In 1990, Primavera was sentenced to four years in prison in New Mexico for sexually abusing boys.

 During his tenure in Norwich, Reilly transferred other priests facing allegations of sexual abuse to different parishes.